marcintreder/relevel-landing-page/src/pages/blog/how-to-improve-your-posture-at-work-and-relieve-the-aches.md

 1. **Nod Your Chin**

    Learn where your head sits on top of the spine and try to move it up and down from its hinge point.
 That action will reduce the tension put on your spine and teach you to hold the head in the correct position.

    Put your fingers behind the ears and find the most prominent bone (called the mastoid process) in that area.
 That is where your head is located on top of the spine.
 Move your head up and down without changing the lower neck position.

+<span class="youtube-embed__container"><iframe class="youtube-embed__player" id="ytplayer" type="text/html" src="https://www.youtube.com/embed/5Jn7hZ5Nv0o?autoplay=1&mute=1&controls=0&loop=1&modestbranding=1&fs=0&playsinline=1&showinfo=0&playlist=5Jn7hZ5Nv0o&origin=http://relevelapp.com?autoplay=1&mute=1&controls=0&loop=1&modestbranding=1&fs=0&playsinline=1&showinfo=0&playlist=5Jn7hZ5Nv0o?autoplay=1&mute=1&controls=0&loop=1&modestbranding=1&fs=0&playsinline=1&showinfo=0&playlist=5Jn7hZ5Nv0o&origin=http://relevelapp.com&origin=http://relevelapp.com" frameborder="0"></iframe></span>

 2. **Move Your Eyes**

    You don't necessarily need to move your head to look up or down.
 Rolling your eyes to look up, down, and side to side while keeping your torso and head stable could be a healthy and less neck-straining alternative.
 Also, a great exercise to relieve tired-from staring at the screen eyes.